-Figure 19 shows the interface between the ADF4360-2 and the ADuC812 MicroConverter.
-Because the ADuC812 is based on an 8051 core, this interface can be used with any 8051-based microcontroller.
+Figure 18 shows the interface between the ADF4360-0 and the ADuC812 MicroConverter.
+Because the ADuC812 is based on an 8051 core, this interface can be used with any 8051 based microcontroller.
 The MicroConverter is set up for SPI master mode with CPHA = 0.
 To initiate the operation, the I/O port driving LE is brought low.
-Each latch of the ADF4360-2 needs a 24-bit word, which is accomplished by writing three 8-bit bytes from the MicroConverter to the device.
-When the third byte is written, the LE input should be brought high to complete the transfer.
+Each latch of the the ADF4360-0 needs a 24-bit word, which is accomplished by writing three 8-bit bytes from the MicroConverter to the device.
+When the third byte has been written, the LE input should be brought high to complete the transfer.

-Figure 19.
-ADuC812 to ADF4360-2 Interface
+Figure 18.
+ADuC812 to ADF4360-0 Interface

-I/O port lines on the ADuC812 are also used to control power down (CE input) and detect lock (MUXOUT configured as lock detect and polled by the port input).
+I/O port lines on the ADuC812 are also used to control power-down (CE input) and detect lock (MUXOUT configured as lock detect and polled by the port input).
 When operating in the described mode, the maximum SCLOCK rate of the ADuC812 is 4 MHz.
 This means that the maximum rate at which the output frequency can be changed is 166 kHz.